Unidata/gempak/README.md

 ## <a href="https://github.com/Unidata/gempak/releases">Latest Release</a>

-Download current and previous releases from <a href="https://github.com/Unidata/gempak/releases">https://github.com/Unidata/gempak/releases</a>.
+Download current and previous releases from <a href="https://github.com/Unidata/gempak/releases">https://github.com/Unidata/gempak/releases</a>

+These packages can also be found on the <a href="http://www.unidata.ucar.edu/downloads/gempak/">Unidata download page</a>.

 ## GitHub Clone